 Button groups are aligned contextually.
 In general, button groups are left-aligned to follow content such as a block of text.
 They are center-aligned in the context of an empty state.
 And, they should be right-aligned inside container components such as dialogs, popovers, or cards.

 The order of button priority should match the alignment of surrounding text.
 When text is left-aligned, buttons should be arranged so that the leftmost button is the most critical.
 When text is right- or center- aligned, the most critical action should be the furthest right.

 Not all buttons in a group require an icon, but buttons with icons should always be of a higher priority than ones without icons.
-If the top-level action in a group doesn’t have an icon, don’t use icons in the remaining lower-level actions.
+If the most critical action in a group doesn’t have an icon, don’t use icons in the remaining lower-level actions.

 For RTL (right-to-left) languages, the layout of the button group is mirrored.

 |Tab||Moves focus to the next button in the group.|